 Note: I will openly acknowledge that I am not able to put every possible resource in this article.
 Instead, I will try to cover the resources that I believe will provide the greatest amount of assistance to the greatest number of readers.
 I apologize if I missed something that you think I should have covered.

 Where can you find information about federal pensions?

 - One major source that is available to all Feds is the Office of Personnel Management (OPM).
-If you are CSRS, click here to learn about the ins and outs of your federal retirement.
-If you are FERS click here.
+If you are CSRS, learn about the ins and outs of your federal retirement, and for FERS.
 What can be learned on this site?
 Let me tell you, it is a virtual cornucopia of valuable retirement info: eligibility, what is considered creditable service, survivors, service credit and how to apply for retirement are some of the topics covered.